citusdata/citus_docs/cloud/index.rst

 .. image:: ../images/cloud_provisioning.png

-Configuring your plan
+Configuring Your Plan
 ---------------------

-Citus Cloud plans can vary based on the size of your primary node, size of your distributed nodes, how many distributed nodes and whether you have high availability or not.
-From within the Citus console you can configure you plan or you can preview what it might look like within the `pricing calculator <https://console.citusdata.com>`_.
+Citus Cloud plans vary based on the size of your primary node, size of your distributed nodes, number of distributed nodes and whether you have high availability or not.
+From within the Citus console you can configure your plan or you can preview what it might look like within the `pricing calculator <https://console.citusdata.com/pricing>`_.

 The key items you'll care about for each node: